 Our Compensation Committee, which consists of two independent directors, sets the compensation of our named executive officers.
-For 2022, based in part upon recommendations made by Radford, the Compensation Committee took the following actions with respect to the compensation of our named executive officers:
+For 2023, based in part upon recommendations made by Radford, the Compensation Committee took the following actions with respect to the compensation of our named executive officers:

-- maintained existing based salary compensation; - approved cash bonuses linked to the Company's 2022 performance, which bonuses were determined, approved and paid in the first quarter of 2023; - approved additional long-term incentive compensation in the form of a combination of restricted stock units and stock options, which were subject to vesting based upon time employed, to further align the incentives of the executives and stockholders, retain key executives and reward performance; and - approved additional long-term incentive compensation in the form of stock options, which will vest based upon achievement of certain long-term milestones before December 31, 2025.
+- · maintained existing based salary compensation; - approved cash bonuses linked to the Company's 2023 performance, which bonuses were approved.
+However, the timing of bonus payout deferred until further determination; to date, these bonuses have not been paid. - approved additional long-term incentive compensation in the form of a combination of restricted stock units and stock options, which were subject to vesting based upon time employed, to further align the incentives of the executives and stockholders, retain key executives and reward performance; and - approved additional long-term incentive compensation in the form of stock options, which will vest based upon achievement of certain long-term milestones before December 31, 2025.